TatuLund/vaadin-create23/docs/Storefront.PRD.md

 6. If any such purchases exist:

-   - Show a **dialog or notification** summarizing the changes:
+   - Show a **notification** summarizing the changes:
      - At minimum, count per status:
        - e.g. “2 purchases completed, 1 rejected since your last session.”
-     - Optional: list references (ID, total, status).
-   - Provide a button/action to open “My purchases” tab.
+   - No navigation action/button is currently provided; the message prompts the user to check the history grid.

 7. After showing the summary: